tawi1/DotsTrafficCity/docs/source/packageInstallation.rst

 			* **UNITY_PHYSICS_CUSTOM**

 	.. warning::
-		If you get the error 'No git executable was found', read :ref:`this <gitFix>`.
+		* If you get the error 'No git executable was found', read :ref:`this <gitFix>`.
+		* 'nunit.framework.dll' could not be found, read :ref:`this <nunitFix>`.

 #.
 Restart the `Unity` project after all the packages have been downloaded.

 	.. _packageInstallationOptional:

 #.
-Click `Load Optional Packages` to start download optional packages.
+Click `Load Optional Packages` to start downloading the optional packages.

 	.. note::
 		**Optional packages:**